 - With this information, you can then design the new feature in-product education experience.
 Which technology you use to achieve this depends on your products and your users.
 Your choices should always be user-centric and based on the best way to get the user where they need to be.

 The most stylish way to introduce a brand new future in our opinion is a simple tooltip.
 This tooltip might lead to an optional interactive guide if you think some users might need it.
 Here’s our guide on creating the BEST tooltips that don’t annoy users.

 During this process, it can also be useful to segment your existing users if you have users that use the product in different ways to achieve different things.
 If they will gain different values from the new features, or use the new features at different points during their workflows, they may require different product education experiences.

-With a tool such as UserGuiding, you can use different onboarding elements such as checklists, interactive tours, hotspots, tooltips to announce new features and educate users on them, without any coding.
+With a no-code user onboarding software such as UserGuiding, you can use different onboarding elements such as checklists, interactive tours, hotspots, tooltips to announce new features and educate users on them, without any coding.

 2- Engaging with Potential Customers and Lapsed Users via New Feature Announcements

 When it comes to engaging potential users, lapsed users, and other stakeholders and audiences that are not within the product, your approach to communications will sit more with your marketing and sales activity than your user onboarding activity.